glitchwrks/gwmon-65/README.md

 ### Customizations

 Customizations tie together vectors, a core monitor, I/O module, and one or more command sets into a machine-specific implementation of GWMON-65.
 See `smr6501q.a65` for an example of a basic customization of the `SM` for the [Glitch Works R6501Q SBC](https://www.tindie.com/products/glitchwrks/glitch-works-r6501qr6511q-single-board-computer/) with the standard SM command set.
+See `smosi1.a65` for an example of a customization that requires I/O setup.

 Building GWMON-65
 -----------------